coldkillerr/Coursera-using-python-to-interact-with-the-OS/bash_scripting.md

 There can be `no spaces` between the name of the variable and the equal sign, or between the equal sign and the value.

+<h2> Globs </h2>

+`Globs` are characters that allow us to create `list of files`.
+The star `*` and question mark `?` are the most common globs.
+Using these globs lets us create sequences of filenames that we can use as parameters to the commands we call in our scripts.